I’m on a mission to break down the us/them mentality that sucks the peace out of motherhood.

 This is especially helpful if you have older kids that have activities outside the home, making the “crib nap” more difficult.

-As a certified sleep coach, I recommend that children older than 20 weeks transition to non-motion napping, since it allows their brain to avoid habituation and get into the deeper brain-building sleep their bodies need.
+As a Certified Gentle Sleep Coach, I recommend that children older than 20 weeks transition to non-motion napping, since it allows their brain to avoid habituation and get into the deeper brain-building sleep their bodies need.

 That said, if your baby isn’t napping well during the day, some sleep is better than no sleep!
-One of the things we discuss in our one-on-one Napping Sessions is how to set up an Emergency Nap.
+One of the things I discuss in my No-More-Napmares Webinar is how to set up an Emergency Nap.
 Babywearing is perfect for those Emergency Naps!

 Of course, if your baby is younger than 20 weeks, let them nap anywhere you can get them to sleep.
 The goal during those newborn months is simple: sleep survival!